syncfusion-content/wpf-docs/wpf/Split-Button/Getting-Started.md

 ## Setting icon template

-The [IconTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.DropDownButtonAdv.html#Syncfusion_Windows_Tools_Controls_DropDownButtonAdv_IconTemplate) property provides support for setting up any type of image such as path data, font icons, etc. to the SplitButtonAdv.
+The [IconTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.DropDownButtonAdv.html#Syncfusion_Windows_Tools_Controls_DropDownButtonAdv_IconTemplate) property provides support for setting up any type of image such as path data, font icons, etc. to the `SplitButtonAdv`.
 The icon will automatically resize the template content according to its size provided in the data template.

 {% tabs %}